-The results of audits by the Audit & Supervisory Board concerning the performance of duties by Corporate Directors are reported in a Board of Directors.
-In addition to that, the Board of Directors performs our own analysis and evaluation, debates the effectiveness of the Board of Directors based on an evaluation survey filled out by each Corporate Director and Audit & Supervisory Board Member from the end of the current fiscal year, and discloses a summary of the results each year.
+The Board of Directors conducts an evaluation surveys and individual interviews with Corporate Directors and Audit & Supervisory Board Members.
+Based on the result, we performs our own analysis and evaluation, debates the effectiveness of the Board of Directors based on an evaluation survey from the end of the current fiscal year, and discloses a summary of the results each year.
 In regard to issues that are recognized as a result of analysis and evaluation, the Board of Directors will endeavor to make timely improvements based on the disucussions.

-In evaluating the effectiveness of the Board of Directors during FY2021, we appointed a third-party institution to offer advice for setting evaluation items, and to hold, aggregate, and analyze interviews.
-We then exchanged opinions and held discussions between external directors and external Audit & Supervisory Board Members while referencing aggregation results and details of analyses.
-Subsequently, this information was shared with, and discussed by, the Board of Directors, and a deliberation, and comprehensive evaluation, pertaining to the effectiveness of the Board of Directors, including the Nominating Committee and the Compensation Committee, was performed.
-An overview of the results has been published on the TEL website.
+In evaluating the effectiveness of the Board of Directors during FY2022, we appointed a third-party institution to offer advice for setting evaluation items, and to hold, aggregate, and analyze interviews.
+We then held discussions at internal meetings and exchanged of opinions between Outside directors and Outside Audit & Supervisory Board Members while referencing aggregation results and details of analyses.
+Subsequently, this information discussed by, the Board of Directors, and a deliberation, and comprehensive self-evaluation, pertaining to the effectiveness of the Board of Directors, including the Nominating Committee and the Compensation Committee, was performed.
+An overview of the results has been published on the TEL website10.